 If you are only expecting a light freeze, which is the case here in Houston most of the time, you may be able to protect plants in a freeze simply by covering them with a sheet or a blanket.
 This acts like insulation, keeping warm air from the ground around the plant.
 The warmth may be enough to keep a plant from freezing during a short cold snap.

 For added protection when you protect plants in a freeze, you can place plastic over the sheets or blankets to help keep warmth in.
 Never cover a plant with just plastic, however, as the plastic will damage the plant.
 Make sure that a cloth barrier is between the plastic and the plant.

 Be sure to remove the sheets and blanket and plastic first thing in the morning after an overnight cold snap.
 If you do not do so, condensation can build up and freeze again under the covering, which will damage the plant.
 In Houston specifically, plants definitely need to be covered if the temperature gets anywhere under or around 38 degrees Fahrenheit.
-This doesn’t happen too often, but it can happen (remember those crazy frozen days last winter that shut down the entire city?), and being prepared is the way to save your plants.
+This doesn’t happen too often, but it can happen (remember those crazy frozen days that shut down the entire city?), and being prepared is the way to save your plants.